DrRobotmck/installfest_script/readme.md

 The script comes in three basic flavors: the default full install for Mac OS, the default full install for Ubuntu Linux, and smaller scripts that ensure a current and standardized install of Ruby is being used.

+**Warning**: in their default form, these scripts are very invasive, overwriting settings and versions for applications and tools used in the course.
+If you have dearly loved dotfiles, ensure that you back them up before running the script.

 ##### For Mac OS:

 Paste this script into a Terminal prompt: